December 2021 Call for In-person and Virtual Research Project Proposals

-The Mentor Report
+The Coordinator Report

-A brief report from the mentor must be sent to the ACS Project SEED office and may be sent to the other funding sources at the conclusion of the program.
+A brief report from the coordinator must be sent to the ACS Project SEED office and may be sent to the other funding sources at the conclusion of the program.
 Local contributors should be mentioned in news articles where possible.

 High quality photographs, 35mm slides, or videotapes of SEED participants in the laboratory setting are always welcome because they enhance our public relations efforts with potential contributors.

 Photographs must show the participants wearing appropriate safety equipment and goggles.
 Please identify all individuals pictured and include their titles and institutions.